 Every week, the Project Manager has meetings with the Product Owner and founders to discuss new features and changes to the existing ones.
-Because this is done every week, it gives very clear understanding of the product to the project manager; sometimes even 3-6 months in advance.
-With this kind of foresight, another benefit is that now the Project Manager will be able to drive implementation in a resource efficient way.
+Because this is done every week, it gives a very clear understanding of the product to the project manager; sometimes even 3-6 months in advance.
+With this kind of foresight, another benefit is that now the Project Manager will be able to drive implementation in a resource-efficient way.

 In case of a change, what gets done depends on the priority discussed between the Project Manager and the Product Owner.
-The Project Manager will propose a solution that best handles the change, while preserving the hard work that has gone before it.
+The Project Manager will propose a solution that best handles the change while preserving the hard work that has gone before it.
 This is a sensitive process between the Project Manager and the Product Owner.
 A lot depends upon the receptivity, rapport and trust generated between the key people – and at Cliffex, we pay great attention to this important point!

 Recycle and Repurpose

-A lot of times, i’ve seen a feature changed but the work done for it could be repurposed in another feature.
+A lot of times, I’ve seen a feature changed but the work done for it could be repurposed in another feature.
 If the team is aware of this, there is no loss of morale!

 In one of our key customers – Kroo Sports – we had to implement a new type of Prediction Game that leveraged Team Odds.
-The API was integrated, the UI was also finalised and implemented.
+The API was integrated, the UI was also finalized and implemented.
 Then we got to know that we had to change the feature and deliver another game – fast.
-We already knew that we had to create v2 of the existing Prediction Game with similar data in future.
+We already knew that we had to create v2 of the existing Prediction Game with similar data in the future.
 So, we just kept the branch on Git and reused most of the code two months later.
-It took just a week to deliver Prediction Game v2, because we already had most of the work done!
+It took just a week to deliver Prediction Game v2 because we already had most of the work done!

 Build Agile – Act, Learn, & Grow

 While building a mobile or Web app for the first time, we suggest not spending resources trying to build it in its entirety.
 Features always change and get refined after their first release.
 We try to break the change or Story into multiple releases such that the most important aspects go in first.
-Hence, focusing on what matters in the Minimum Viable Product (MVP) and with good Design Thinking applied, placing the users at the centre of design and development.
+Hence, focusing on what matters in the Minimum Viable Product (MVP) and with good Design Thinking applied, placing the users at the center of design and development.

 We build for the most important requirement, hear its feedback from the Product Owner, and then improve upon the feature as the next version.
 This is an iterative process of learning and implementation.
 This also fits with the Agile software development method of evolutionary and continual development and helps us with early delivery as well.